andrew/ultimate-awesome/README.md

 - [awesome-steamdeck](https://github.com/wilco42/awesome-steamdeck) - A collection of awesome things regarding Valve's Steam Deck.
 - [awesome-android](https://gitlab.com/linuxcafefederation/awesome-android) - A curated list of awesome open source Android applications, tutorials and resources.
 Inspired by other awesome-* projects.
 - [awesome-circom](https://github.com/arnaucube/awesome-circom) - A curated list of repos related to Circom.
+- [awesome-testing-blogs](https://github.com/ChristoWolf/awesome-testing-blogs) - An awesome, curated list of various software testing related blogs and similar resources.
 - [awesome-programmer](https://github.com/dhilipsiva/awesome-programmer) - A collection of resources to learn from and become a self-taught awesome programmer.
 - [awesome-python-ast](https://github.com/gyermolenko/awesome-python-ast) - Python tools, libraries and resources about AST (as in Abstract Syntax Trees).
-- [Awesome-Quantum-Games](https://github.com/HuangJunye/Awesome-Quantum-Games) - A (not really) complete list of quantum games.
 - [awesome-newsroom-tech](https://github.com/loganmeetsworld/awesome-newsroom-tech) - List of newsrooms around the world that are using software engineering, data science, osint, and various tech to elevate reporting.
-- [awesome-reflex](https://github.com/reflex-dev/awesome-reflex) - Python web framework for building both your frontend and backend with no JavaScript.
 - [awesome-semantic-understanding-for-aerial-scene](https://github.com/tzxiang/awesome-semantic-understanding-for-aerial-scene) - A curated list of awesome resources for semantic understanding of aerial scene.
 - [awesome-xrpl](https://github.com/wojake/awesome-xrpl) - 😎 Awesome projects, links, and stuff with the XRPL, aka XRP Ledger.
 - [awesome-hexo-theme](https://github.com/Ailln/awesome-hexo-theme) - 🌟排名前 10 的 Hexo 主题 | Top 10 Hexo theme.